Delegating to Nonphysician Practitioners

 Delegating prescriptive authority to nonphysician practitioners (NPPs), such as nurse practitioners and physician assistants, can help physicians manage their workloads and budgets.
 But doing so requires vigilance to comply with state scope-of-practice laws and avoid costly billing mistakes.

-TMA’s advocacy is guided by the principle that independent diagnosing and prescribing is the practice of medicine – and the purview of physicians alone, Vice President for Advocacy Dan Finch said at the virtual event.
+TMA’s advocacy is guided by the principle that independent diagnosing and prescribing is the practice of medicine – and the purview of physicians alone, Vice President for Advocacy Dan Finch said at a virtual event.
 “Physicians can delegate, but must supervise, because ultimately they’re accountable for the delegated act,” he added.

 This accountability extends to billing.
 Under certain circumstances, supervising physicians can bill NPP visits under their own National Provider Identifier (NPI) number for full payment, explained Carra Benson, TMA’s manager of practice management and reimbursement.